VaccuumDev/B-Launcher/README.md

 - Easy and fast game download and launch
 - Built with Avalonia UI for a modern and responsive interface
 - Lightweight and efficient .NET-based MVVM architecture
-- Initial version 1.0 with core launcher functionality
+- Initial version 0.1 with core launcher functionality

-## Latest Release: Version 1.0
+## Latest Release: Version 0.3
-_Release Date:_ September 2025
+_Release Date:_ november 2025

-### What’s New in 1.0
+### What’s New in 0.3

-- Initial release supporting game download and launch
+- **Multi-packet downloading** with automatic retry
+- UI Improvements
-- Cross-platform UI compatible with Linux and Windows
+- Better support for Wayland-compositors and Windows
-- Basic UI and functionality ready for future updates

 ### Roadmap

 - Implement automatic updates for launcher and game
 - Optimize performance and responsiveness
-- Add account-based save synchronization
-- Improve UI/UX with enhanced animations and themes
+- Improve UI/UX with custom theming

 ## For Developers